 And it doesn’t just stop there, either ……

 Since fascia is an interconnecting web of tissue that interconnects the human body from head to toes, that headache you’re feeling, for instance, might be caused by an ankle injury you had in the past that you had already forgotten about, thinking it was over with.
-This is where Southwest Physical Therapy’s specialization begins; we find the root cause and help fix it.
+This is where Southwest Myofascial Release’s specialization begins; we find the root cause and help fix it.

 What is Fascia or Myofascia?

 Fascia, is an amazing, spongy connective tissue that encloses muscles and bones all around your body.
 It is a tissue below your skin that covers the entire body, an interconnecting web that protects, supports, and connects everything, from muscles, bones, vessels, tissue, everything from your head to your toes in every area of the body.
 The fascia helps keep your skin on, your blood streaming, your head on your neck, and your spine versatile.
 Without it, we’d be singular organs, muscles, and bones – with nothing supporting us together.